bcgov/networkpolicy-migration-workshop/README.md

  This went reasonably well on OCP4, however, significate issues have forced us to pivot to KNP.
 Some might say this was a failure, but in reality, learning new information and acting on it is a success.
 Learning new information and doing nothing would certainly be a failure.

+**Takeaway 🧐**
+- Aporeto and Kubernetes NetworkPolicy (KNP) are have a fairley comparable impact from the end-users perspective.
+The main differences is that Aporeto could be extended to external systems where as KNP ony applies to OCP.

 # TL;DR

 You're going to migrate from NSP to KNP by adding NSP to your namespace(s) to open up network communication so all pods can talk to all other pods within a given namespace.
 Then, you'll create new KNP to ratchet down communications to a more sane level.
+Here are some additional documents that thoroughly explain OCP's SDN, OCP's implementation of KNP, and KNP.

 * [OpenShift SDN](https://docs.openshift.com/container-platform/4.5/networking/openshift_sdn/about-openshift-sdn.html)